-One of the most frequently asked questions I get from couples who are planning their wedding day timeline is whether or not to do a first look.
+One of the most frequently asked questions I get from couples who are planning their wedding day timeline is, “should I do a first look?”.
 So, should you do one at your wedding?
 Spoiler alert: there’s no one-size-fits-all.

 You’ve probably seen the sweet photos: the groom turning around, eyes lighting up (and sometimes tearing up) as he sees his bride for the first time.
 But maybe you’ve also dreamed of that magical first look with your future partner as you walk down the aisle with all your friends and family watching.